veillette/charges-and-fields/README.md

 (3) Open `http://localhost/charges-and-fields/charges-and-fields_en.html` (You will probably need to modify this URL based on your HTTP port and relative path.)

-### Get Involved

-Contact us at our Google Group: <a href="http://groups.google.com/forum/#!forum/developing-interactive-simulations-in-html5" target="_blank">Developing Interactive Simulations in HTML5</a>

-Help us improve, create a <a href="http://github.com/phetsims/charges-and-fields/issues/new" target="_blank">New Issue</a>

 ### License
 See the <a href="https://github.com/phetsims/charges-and-fields/blob/master/LICENSE" target="_blank">LICENSE</a>